 Who Is Michael Bloomberg?

 Michael Bloomberg was born on February 14, 1942, in Boston, Massachusetts.
 Bloomberg put himself through Johns Hopkins and Harvard and became a partner at Salomon Brothers.
 He started his own company which revolutionized the distribution of financial information and made him a billionaire.
 In 2002, Bloomberg became mayor of New York City.
-He was re-elected for a second, then a controversial third term.
+He was re-elected for a second and then a controversial third term.

 Michael Rubens Bloomberg was born on February 14, 1942, in Boston, Massachusetts.
 The son of a bookkeeper, Bloomberg put himself through Johns Hopkins University and Harvard University, where he earned a Master of Business Administration degree in 1966.
 His first Wall Street job was with Salomon Brothers, where he quickly climbed the ladder, becoming partner in 1972.